Officiating Program – Overview

 1. You shall:

-a.
-Display professionalism in your actions, words, and demeanor
+• Display professionalism in your actions, words, and demeanor.

-b.
-Maintain an efficient flow in the matches
+• Maintain an efficient flow during the matches.

-e.
-Mark the scoresheet using the Pickleball Canada Best Practices for each point, side out, and other actions as they occur
+• Mark the scoresheet using the Pickleball Canada Best Practices for each point, side out, and other actions as they occur.

-f.
-Position the clipboard so the clip end always points toward the serving team
+• Position the clipboard so the clip end always points toward the serving team.

-g.
-When timeouts are called, follow the Best Practices procedures to the letter
+• When timeouts are called, follow the Best Practices procedures to the letter.

 NOTE: This list of evaluation criteria is not complete and the above only represents some of the required elements.

-2. After refereeing the evaluation matches, you will answer a series of questions, called compulsories, that will cover basic situations that did not arise during your on-court matches.
-These questions are designed to test your knowledge of the Rulebook and the Referee Handbook.
+2. After successfully refereeing the evaluation matches, you will be asked a series of questions, called compulsories, that will cover basic situations that did or did not arise during your on-court games.
+These questions are designed to test your knowledge of the Rulebook and Best Practices contained in the Referee Handbook.

 3. On passing the evaluation, the Evaluator will take a passport-size head and shoulder digital photo for your ID badge.